- £786 per week

 - 1 Pet

-Situated on a small farm (ponies and grazing), Barn Owl looks out over the beach at Shingle Street on the Suffolk coast, midway between Woodbridge and Orford.
+Situated on a small farm (ponies and grazing), Barn Owl looks out over to Orford on the Suffolk coast.
 Completely reconfigured from an old farm barn, Barn Owl has been transformed into a stunning three bedroom property with magnificent views of the sea over the Ore estuary and all mod cons for summer or winter visits.

 ALDEBURGH 17.6 miles (28 km), ORFORD 11 miles (18.2 km), WOODBRIDGE 9 miles (14.5 km)

 Converted in 2014/5, Barn Owl has been furnished to make the very most of its magnificent views of the sea over the Ore estuary and is equally suitable for families with youngsters or adult parties planning bird watching, star gazing, fishing, wind surfing or sailing.